-Moving away from the averages into the individual countries' dynamics, the vast majority of countries saw their elites' shares increase; the same seven countries that experienced a decrease in their top 5 percent also saw their top 1 percent shrinking (with the largest decreases observable in Mexico and Ireland).
-Only in three of the 7 countries displaying a decrease in the top 1 percent does this exceed 1 percent though (Mexico with 3.5 percent, Ireland with 2.5 percent and Switzerland with 2.4 percent, see Graph 8).
-As to changes in the middle groups, half of the countries in the sample experienced slight increase, the other half slight decrease; in two thirds of the countries these changes where less than 1 percentage point of total income, and except for changes in Mexico and Spain (5.3 and 2.5 percent increase for the middle deciles), the remaining 6 countries saw changes of less than 2 percent.
-Developments in the low end of the distribution are less encouraging, although moving in the direction predicted by Palma's hypothesis: two thirds of countries saw the share their deciles 1 to 4 secure shrinking, and of those countries where it increased, only in three countries this positive change surpassed the 1 percent mark (Greece and Mexico, with 1.1 percent increase each, and Ireland with 2 percent).
-This general picture shows that in the majority of countries the bottom groups lost income share while the top groups gained ground, whereas in the middle part no clear tendency can be discerned for this subset of countries.
+Moving away from the averages into the individual countries' dynamics, the vast majority of countries saw their elites' shares increase; the same seven countries that experienced a decrease in their top 5 per cent also saw their top 1 per cent shrinking (with the largest decreases observable in Mexico and Ireland).
+Only in three of the seven countries displaying a decrease in the top 1 per cent does this exceed 1 per cent though (Mexico with 3.5 per cent, Ireland with 2.5 per cent, and Switzerland with 2.4 per cent, see Figure 8).
+As to changes in the middle groups, half of the countries in the sample experienced slight increase, the other half slight decrease; in two-thirds of the countries these changes were less than 1 percentage point of total income, and except for changes in Mexico and Spain (5.3 and 2.5 per cent increase for the middle deciles, respectively), the remaining six countries saw changes of less than 2 per cent.
+Developments in the low end of the distribution are less encouraging, although moving in the direction predicted by Palma's hypothesis: in two-thirds of the countries the share held by the poorest four deciles shrank, and of those countries where it increased, only in three countries did this positive change surpass the 1 per cent mark (Greece and Mexico, with 1.1 per cent increase each, and Ireland with 2 per cent).
+This general picture shows that in the majority of countries the bottom groups lost income share